Roger Williams University: Student life

 Approximately 63% of students live on campus.
 88% of the students attend school full-time.
 About 14% have a family income of less than $40k.
 75% of the student population is white, 5% is Hispanic, and 2% is African American; less than 1% of the students are from other races or ethnicities.

 The university's campus newspaper, The Hawks' Herald, publishes approximately 20 issues per academic year.
 An FM radio station, WQRI 88.3, plays everything from college alternative to hip hop.
-The college's 20 varsity athletic teams play at the Division III level as members of the Commonwealth Coast Conference.
+The college's 20 varsity athletic teams play at the Division III level as members of the Conference of New England.

-Arts

-On September 21, 2017, music icons The Beach Boys were honored by Roger Williams University, and music historians Al Gomes and Connie Watrous of Big Noise, and plaques were unveiled to commemorate the band's concert on September 22, 1971 at the university's Baypoint Inn & Conference Center in Portsmouth, Rhode Island.
-The 1971 concert was the first-ever appearance of South African Ricky Fataar as an official member of the band and Filipino Billy Hinsche as a touring member, essentially changing the Beach Boys' live and recording act's line-up into a multi-racial group.
-Diversity is a credo of Roger Williams University, which is why the school chose to celebrate this moment in the band's history.

 Athletics

 Roger Williams University teams participate as a member of the National Collegiate Athletic Association's Division III aside from the co-ed sailing team, which is Division I and is currently ranked number six in the sailing world's college rankings.
-Most of the Hawks are a member of the Commonwealth Coast Conference (CCC), except for the swimming and diving team, who compete in the New England Intercollegiate Swimming and Diving Association (NEISDA).
+Most of the Hawks are a member of the Conference of New England, except for the swimming and diving team, who compete in the New England Intercollegiate Swimming and Diving Association (NEISDA).